 Failed to close completely after five (5) days of conservative treatment (conservative treatment includes at least one of the following: topical lubricants, topical antibiotics, therapeutic contact lens, or patching)

-Bullous keratopathy as a palliative measure in patients who are not candidates for curative treatment (e.g., endothelial or penetrating keratoplasty)
+Bullous keratopathy as a palliative measure in individuals who are not candidates for curative treatment (e.g., endothelial or penetrating keratoplasty)

 Partial limbal stem cell deficiency with extensive diseased tissue where selective removal alone is not sufficient